 2. Balance hormones.

 Hormone imbalances are known to trigger acne in both men and women.
-Consider stop eating dairy products (milk, cheese, ice cream, etc.) for two weeks and see if you notice a change in your skin.
-Dairy products are made from the milk of pregnant (and recently pregnant) cows, which contains hormones that can throw your own hormones out of balance.
-Both men and women often have an excess of estrogen, which make an imbalance of progesterone and testosterone.
+Consider stop eating dairy products (milk, cheese, ice cream, etc.) for two weeks, and see if you notice a change in your skin.
+Dairy products are made from the milk of pregnant (and recently pregnant) cows, which contains hormones that can throw your hormones out of balance.
+Both men and women often have an excess of estrogen, which makes an imbalance of progesterone and testosterone.